ctechfilmuniversity/workshop_matsha/docs/code/shader_sphere_all/shader_sphere_all_steps.md

 // TODO 8
 // LIGHT
 // The ambient color does not depend
 // one the fragment, hence we can
-// assemble it more effeciently in the
+// assemble it more efficiently in the
-// vertex than in the fragement shader    v_light_color_ambient = vec3(0.0);
+// vertex than in the fragment shader
+v_light_color_ambient = vec3(0.0);
 for (int i = 0; i < LIGHTS_NUMBER_MAX; i++)
 {
     if (i < uAmbientLightCount)